-In fact: In today’s article Xoliswa Hlongwane, a 33-year-old qualified Chartered Accountant from SAICA, shares the exact strategy she used to start her own clothing manufacturing business, XO Collection while still working full time.
+In today’s article, Xoliswa Hlongwane (a Chartered Accountant from SAICA) is sharing the exact strategy she used to start her own clothing manufacturing business, XO Collection while still working full time.

-In 2017, Xoliswa was awarded the KZN Regional Business Women Association Award for the women in Government category.
+In 2017, she was awarded the KZN Regional Business Women Association Award for the women in Government category.

-In 2018 she was a finalist in the Top 35 Under 35 CAs competition, she was also honoured by the Destiny Woman magazine in their November 2018 issue as part of the 40 powerful women under 40 years.
+In 2018, she was a finalist in the Top 35 Under 35 CAs competition.
+I was also honoured by the Destiny Woman magazine in their November 2018 issue (40 powerful women under 40 years).